kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 There is also this [Elixir forum threads][8] which discuss about why we should use `cast` sparingly according to the documentation.
-Some people recommended to always use `call` and avoid `cast` even you don't need the reply, so that it act as a backpressure and prevent overloading from the clients _(and also ensure it's really been processed)_.
+Some people recommended to always use `call` and avoid `cast` even you don't need the reply, so that it act as a back pressure and prevent overloading from the clients _(and also ensure it's really been processed)_.

 Again, it really depends the nature of your system.
 But, do keep in mind of the